containerbuildsystem/osbs-docs/docs/multiarch.rst

 The existing "repositories" annotation holds a map with keys:

 primary
-  list of image pull specifications (across all worker builds) using primary tags
+  list of image pull specifications (for the manifest list) using primary tags

 unique
-  list of image pull specifications (across all worker builds) using unique tags
+  list of image pull specifications (for the manifest list) using unique tags

 There is a new annotation: